jcheruvelil/MusicRecsAPI/APISpec.md

 The API returns a JSON object with the following structure:

-- `results`: An array of objects, each representing a track.
+- `recommendations`: An array of objects, each representing a track.
 Each track object has the following properties:
     - `track_id` : The unique track_id of the track.
     - `track`   : The name of the track.
     - `album`   : The name of the album.